 TrueEarnings Card from Costco and American Express

 Almost a must-have if you’re a Costco member since it replaces your membership card in your wallet anyway.
-3% cash back on gasoline, including Costco gas (up to $3,000 a year), 3% cash back at all restaurants, 2% cash back on travel, and 1% cash back on everything else.
+3% Cash back at US gas stations and on gasoline at Costco up to $4,000 per year in purchases, then 1%.
+2% cash back at US restaurants; 2% cash back on eligible travel purchases, including at Costco; 1% cash back on other purchases, including at Costco.
 No annual fee.

 Starwood Preferred Guest Credit Card from American Express